DhairyaS450/track-ai-web/privacy.md

 **10.1 General**

-TaskTide AI is generally designed for high-school and university students.
+TidalTasks AI is generally designed for high-school and university students.
 We do not knowingly collect personal information from children under the age of 13 without parental consent.
 If you believe we have inadvertently collected such information, please contact us, and we will promptly delete it.

 **10.2 Consent**